playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-ecosystem/posts/ffg-ecosystem-forms/index.md

 }
 ```

-Something worth highlighting is our usage of `key-path` with the `id` to track which user is which.
+Our usage of `key-path` with the `id` to track which user is which is worth highlighting here.

 <!-- tabs:end -->